solo-io/gloo/docs/content/guides/traffic_management/request_processing/transformations/extract_query_params/_index.md

 ```

 #### Update Virtual Service
 As you can see from the response above, the upstream service returns the request headers as part of the JSON payload.
-We will now configure Gloo to extract the values of the `foo` and `bar` query parameters and use them to create two new headers named - you guessed it - `foo` and `bar`.
+We will now configure Gloo Edge to extract the values of the `foo` and `bar` query parameters and use them to create two new headers named - you guessed it - `foo` and `bar`.

 To implement this behavior, we need to add the following to our Virtual Service definition: